blah blah

 Coordination

-Establish steering committees and coordination mechanisms across sectors.
+Establish steering committees and coordination mechanisms across sectors to align efforts and avoid duplication.

 Capacity Building

-Guide investment in laboratories, workforce development, and regulatory systems.
+Guide investment in laboratories, workforce development, and regulatory systems to strengthen the national response.

 Surveillance

-Support monitoring of antimicrobial resistance and antimicrobial use.
+Support monitoring of antimicrobial resistance and antimicrobial use across human, animal, and environmental health.

 Phased Implementation

-Help countries sequence priorities based on capacity and available resources.
+Help countries sequence priorities based on existing capacity and available resources, making implementation realistic and sustainable.

 One Health Is Essential